Faeshal/Faeshal.github.io/source/_posts/How-Much-Do-Software-Engineer-Really-Make.md

 ##### Conclusion

-For Conclusion i think forest knight (software engineer who have youtube channel (video above)) will give clear explanation how much do software engineer really make , again its depends on location and dont forget to calculation tax , pay living etc, for better view to get a dream software engineer job.Hope This Post will answer your curiosity.Thank You
+For Conclusion i think forest knight will give clear explanation how much do software engineer really make, again its depends on location and dont forget to calculation tax, cost of living etc, for better view to get a dream software engineer job.
+Hope This Post will answer your curiosity.
+Thank You